 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Libya is largely an undiscovered tourist destination, due to sanctions imposed on the country through its rocky political history, and a current high risk of terrorism.
+Libya is largely an undiscovered tourist destination, due to a current high risk of terrorism and sanctions imposed on the country through its rocky political history.
 There was a rise in tourism and an increased interest in the country after the lifting of sanctions in 2003, with a number of resorts springing up along Libya's Mediterranean coast.
-However, the country's descent into civil war in 2011 put an end to Libya's popularity as a travel destination.
-Nevertheless, there still remains oases to be discovered, ruins to explore, cities to investigate, and beaches to laze on.
+But the country's descent into civil war in 2011 put an end to Libya's popularity as a travel destination.
+But there still remains oases to be discovered, ruins to explore and cities to enjoy.

 The Libyan Dinar (LYD), divided into 1,000 dirhams.

 The official language of Libya is Arabic (used for all official business), though some Italian and English is spoken, especially in the cities.

 Electrical current is 230 volts, 50Hz.
 Round three-pin plugs are used.
 Power outages are common.

 US nationals: US citizens must have a passport that is valid upon their arrival in Libya.
 A visa is required.